contentful/integration-frontend-toolkit/README.md

 ### When you are ready to publish a new component, for now, it is imperative that you do the following:

-1. Add the new component to the src/index.js file.
+1. Add the new component to the src/index.ts file.

-2. Run: `npm run build`

-3. And include the `dist` directory within the PR itself. (this will be automated in the future ideally)

-4. Lastly follow standard Semantic Versioning commit messages (when you squash or commit to master) in order to version the package correctly.
+2. Lastly follow standard Semantic Versioning commit messages (when you squash or commit to master) in order to version the package correctly.

 Examples commit messages: